christopher-besch/homepage/src/articles/11_testing/testing.md

 And that's what matters to me.

 # PPS
-Yes, my commit messages could use some work but committing as often as possible is more important I think.
+Yes, my commit messages could use some work but committing as often as possible is more important, I think.